 The Peoria wrongful death attorneys at The Law Offices of John Phebus can help you if you lost someone you love in an avoidable accident.
 If a car accident, fall, workplace accident, dangerous premises, dog attack, criminal or another incident took your loved one’s life, please contact us for a free consultation.
 We may be able to help you obtain fair compensation for the fatal accident through compassionate and tailored legal care.

 Any death that a person or entity causes by a wrongful act, neglect or default meets the definition of wrongful death in Arizona.
-A test to see if you have grounds for a claim is asking whether your loved one would have been able to file a personal injury claim in Peoria had he or she survived the injury.
+A test to see if you have grounds for a claim is asking whether your loved one would have been able to file a personal injury claim had he or she survived the injury.
 If so, your family most likely has a wrongful death claim.
 A free, confidential evaluation with a Peoria wrongful death lawyer at The Law Offices of John Phebus can help you understand whether you have a case.

 Bringing a wrongful death claim can benefit your family in many ways, including giving you closure during this hard time.
 If your claim succeeds, you could also receive compensation that can help you and your family move forward with comfort.
 Arizona Revised Statute 12-613 states that a jury has the ability to award such damages as it deems just and fair for the injuries you suffered due to the loss in question.
 This could include awards for pain and suffering, emotional anguish, medical care, loss of love and companionship, and funeral and burial expenses.